How to Install WordPress on Ubuntu 22.04 and Speed Up Your Sites

 With all those questions answered, let’s dive into setting up an Ubuntu 22.04 server and configuring it to run WordPress lightning fast.

 Set Up a Secure Virtual Server on DigitalOcean

-Configuring Nginx to Serve Your First WordPress Site over HTTPS
+Configuring Nginx to Serve Your First Site Over HTTPS

 Nginx Security Hardening